Claus1/unigui/README.md

 For long time processes it is possible to create Progress window.
 It is just call user.progress in any place.
 Open window user.progress("Analyze ..
 Wait..")
-Update window message user.progress("Analysis 1% is done.."
+Update window message user.progress(" 1% is done..")
-Close window user.progress(None)
+Close window user.progress(None) or automatically when the handler returns something.
-If you forget to close window it will stay on the screen forever.)

 ### Other subtle benefits of a Unigui protocol and technology. ###
 1. Possible to works with any set of resource process servers as a single system, within the same GUI user space, carries out any available operations, including cross, on the fly.